Chapter 1: What is Workers' Compensation?

 - Visiting scholars and visiting student researchers

-- Volunteers (case-by-case basis)
+- Volunteers few exceptions*

 Volunteers must be registered within their departments prior to an injury or illness to be eligible.
-The Workers' Compensation Program Registration Form for Volunteers must be completed in order to be eligible for benefits.
+The Workers' Compensation Program Registration Form for Volunteers must be completed in order to be eligible for benefits. *Students whose volunteer work results in school credit or a grade, would not be eligible.

 How is an Injury or Illness Defined?